 The next time you are in a situation where you want to make a good first impression, flash those charming whites.

 You may just notice people warm up to you quicker.

 7. Smiling More Means You’re Less Likely to Suffer From Sadness

 There are a lot of things in this world that can bring us down.

 A boost in serotonin is a great mood booster and a natural anti-depressant.

 8. It Makes You Look More Successful

 When you think of someone successful, you probably picture someone confidently beaming.

-That’s because, according to Lily T. Garcia, DDS, smiling can actually make you look more successful.
+That’s because, according to Lily T. Garcia, DDS, it can actually make you look more successful.

 Think about it: Many people in the business world will flash a smile at a potential or existing client.
 Why?